SeokLeeUS/self_driving_car/README.md

 - incoming topics:

-a.  /base_waypoints: the complete list of way points which the vehicle will follow.
+a.  /base_waypoints: the complete list of way points which the vehicle will follow. only published once (it makes sense as it won't change all lists throughout driving on the target path)

 b.  /obstacle_waypoint: ?